liming-liu/distortion_hotmap/README.md

 ![local distortion](local.jpg)
 After geo-opt, only bonds around one Ti expanded, forming a small polaron.
 ![delocal distortion](delocal.jpg)
-A group of Ti atoms expands.
+A group of Ti atoms expanded their centered octahedrons.

 ## Bugs